 - A powerful magnetic drive motor

 Other Best Selling Options

-- 【Warranty】: Super durable & reusable; Comes with 1-Year warranty; Any problems with the item you received, please contact us without hesitation.
+- Warranty: Super durable & reusable and comes with a 1-year warranty; If there are any issues with the item you receive, please don’t hesitate to contact us

 - UL Certified & WATER FLOW CONTROL -- Our water pump meet UL 1081standard.
 An Adjustable Knob to control the water flow rate, so you can get just the amount of water pressure you want.
 Maximum flow rate: 550GPH (2000L/H).

 - STRONG POWER & HIGH LIFT -- Max Lift Height: 7.2ft.
 Model number is SML-630.
 30W high efficiency motor for energy saving.
 Lift height is a max height the water goes up, after connecting the water pipe to the nozzle (Make sure the joint sealed securely and tightly).

 - 3 NOZZLES -- Each water pump has 3 nozzles for option: 0.51"/0.62"/0.75".
 Provide a different water flow as you desired.
 Threaded fittings make it more stable.
 Detachable and cleanable.

 - SUCTION CUP & 5.9FT POWER CORD -- Long enough cord for easy installation.
 4 individual powerful suction cups help keep it in place, so you can stick it on the right side of the aquarium, either vertically or horizontally.

 - WIDELY APPLIED -- Circulate and aerate the water, making it more attractive to your fish or turtles.
 This submersible pump is perfect for aquarium, fountains, spout and hydroponic systems, etc.